abinjawed/Neato-Clipboard/README.md

 ### Install
-Step One: Download the files from this repository into a folder: https://github.com/abinjawed/Neato-Clipboard
+Download: This app is available as an extension from the Google Chrome Web Store: https://chrome.google.com/webstore/detail/neato-clipboard/dfhidhfdpccgfleomfleacpoplcjmihm

-Step Two: In a Google Chrome browser, navigate to:
+Upload: To publish your own Chrome Extension, Open a Google Chrome browser and navigate to:
                                         The Ellipsis (aka, the 3-dot button)
                                           > Select "More Tools"
                                             > Extensions